- Rebranded to Cosmo First Limited

 - Focus on Customer Relationship

-Strong customer relationship management enables customer centricity with the robust service offering and cross-functional alignment while improving end-user engagement.
+Strong customer relationship management enables customer centricity with robust service offerings and cross-functional alignment while improving end-user engagement.
 This helps the company attract customers and build a strong relationship with them.

 - Undiversified Manufacturing